Google Docs: The Ultimate Beginner’s Guide

 What is Google Docs?

-Google Docs is part of Google Drive – or Google Workspace, if you’re a business/enterprise user – and is a word processor like Microsoft Word and Apple’s Pages.
+Google Docs is a word processor like Microsoft Word and Apple’s Pages.
 But unlike Word or Pages, Google Docs is completely free to use – all you need is a Gmail account to start using it on your phone, tablet, and PC/Mac as part of Google Drive.

 Google Docs runs in the cloud, so while you download an app on your phone, you can run the entire platform via your browser too.
 All of your data and documents are automatically synced and saved, so you can start an idea on your phone while traveling on the train and then pick up where you left off on your PC when you get home.